QuaSi-Software/Documentation/docs/resie_validation_components.md

 ## Battery
 To validate the battery model two comparisons where choosen.
 One is the battery model implemented in the System Advisor Model&trade; (SAM&trade;) by the National Laboratory of the Rockies (NLR) and the second comparison is to mesaured data from the M5BAT[^M5BAT_Webside] project.
 For the validation a Lithium Iron Phosphate (LFP) cell is chosen and the battery parameters are taken from the M5BAT LFP battery while the specific cell parameters are left to the default LFP parameters for ReSiE and SAM&trade;.
-The comparison to SAM&trade; was chosen since it uses a very similar model which is based on Tremblay2007[^Tremblay2007] and uses a different way to include the effects of cyclic aging.
+The comparison to SAM&trade; was chosen since it uses a very similar model which is based on Tremblay2007[^Tremblay2007] but calculates the effects of cyclic aging in a different way.
 For measurement data from M5BAT the data from Koltermann2024[^Koltermann2024] is used which covers the whole month of April in 2023 with a resolution of one second.
 The ReSiE model uses the model_type `Li-LFP` which sets the cell parameters as described in the following table.